alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 Sense = ExtractSense(list("text"=TextAd,"emoji"=Emoji), Dictionary)
 ```

-We can see below how this feature looks like.
+Now, we can see below how these features look like.

 ``` r
 pos = which(Sense>1)